wilgaboury/jsignal/readme.md

 A reactive primitive for Java inspired by SolidJS.

-## Details
+## Signals and Effects

-Signals are a wrapper around another object that provides it with automatic dependency tracking.
-Effects and computed values are procedures that re-execute when the signals they depend on change.
+Fundamentally, a Signal is a wrapper around another object that provides it with automatic dependency tracking for access and mutation.
+Effects are procedures that re-execute when the signals that they depend on change.

+This is designed to create a direct and automatic mapping from state to UI, with state being represented as data in Signals and the mappings being Effects that update your UI when said state changes.
+This helps to facilitate better design by ensuring an application's buissness logic only deals with state and never has to touch the UI.

 ### Brief Example